Giray18/de_task/README.md

 ![picture alt](task_flow_diagram.jpg)

 ## Storage Layer
 Below screenshot of final status of storage layer.
-It can be seen that tables created on external storage and hive metastore.
+It can be seen that tables created on external storage (databricks_xis672e and hive metastore (gold_layer)).

 ![picture alt](catalog_screenshot.JPG)